alexander-kuzmin-us/Pixel-Art-Maker-at-Masterschool/README.md

-# 🎨 Pixel Art Maker
+# 🎨 Pixel Art Maker!

 An interactive web application that allows users to create stunning pixel art designs by choosing colors and drawing on a customizable grid.